-Well, building the best restaurant website doesn’t have to be a time-consuming or difficult task.
-In many cases, there are simple things you can build into your website to share the most important information with your frequent and potential guests.
+Building the best restaurant website doesn’t have to be a time-consuming or difficult task.
+In many cases, there are simple things you can build into your website to share the most important information with your frequent and potential guests, especially as you move to focus on online ordering and off-premise.

 Check out 12 of our favorite restaurant websites, each paired with a pro tip that explains what makes them stand out.
 Further down, you can find a slideshow of Toast's 50 best restaurant websites if you need even more inspiration.